hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 > Note: Note: Some older accounts have a path such as `/v1/AUTH_96ca9388-b3df-4016-ad3b-ca05a917455d`.
 If so, use this full value.

 * The remaining path up to but not including a query is included in your CanonicalizedResource.
-For example, of your path is `/v1/12345678912345/images?prefix=snow`, then your CanonicalizedResource is `/v1/12345678912345/images`.
+For example, if your path is `/v1/12345678912345/images?prefix=snow`, then your CanonicalizedResource is `/v1/12345678912345/images`.

 The CanonicalizedHeaders are constructed as follows:

 1. The Content-Type and Content-MD5 are not included in the CanonicalizedHeaders and are skipped.
-However, their values are included in the StringToSign..
+However, their values are included in the StringToSign.
 If you plan to omit these headers from the request, the values of Content-Type, Date and Content-MD5 in the StringToSign must be set to the empty string.

 2. Convert each HTTP header name to lower case.
 For example, X-Meta-Container-One becomes x-meta-container-one.

 3. If the header spans multiple lines, replace trailing whitespace (including newline) with a single space character.

 4. Trim any whitespace around the colon.
-For example, "x-meta-container-blah: &nbs;&nbs;&nbs;&nbs;blah" becomes "x-meta-container-blah:blah"
+For example, "x-meta-container-blah: &nbsp;&nbsp;&nbsp;&nbsp;blah" becomes "x-meta-container-blah:blah"

 5. Append a newline character to each header